 There are some reasons why there may be no reason for real estate appraisals in Antarctica.
 First, the research stations are government-owned and would not be subject to property taxes.

-Secondly, there seems to be no serious active market for the trading real estate (except for a few flaky foreign realtors who think they can attract residents).
+Secondly, there seems to be no serious active market for the trading of real estate (except for a few entrepreneurial foreign realtors who think they can attract residents).

 Thirdly, setting up a plat map system is confounded by the fact that most buildings are built on ice on a constantly moving ice sheet which is hundreds of meters thick.
 The land underneath is worthless and the buildings would constantly moving over multiple parcels.

 Then, there is the vacancy rate.
 62 out of 156 research stations are closed, making for a 40% vacancy rate.
 They are still owned by their respective nations, but 18 of these stations are technically considered abandoned, many by nations such as Japan, Belgium, the Netherlands and the Soviet Union which perhaps reevaluated their need to be down there.
 These installations are for the taking.
 That is the equivalent of no market value.

-Argentina is the only nation which has established an actual permanent town, Esperanza, as seen above, even flying in pregnant women to have their babies born there to establish some vestige of Antarctic citizenship, in an effort to establish some type of territoriality.
+Argentina is the only nation which has established an actual permanent town, Esperanza, as seen above, even flying in pregnant women to have their babies born there to establish some vestige of Antarctic citizenship and right to some type of territory.
 Military troops are also stationed there.
 Territorial claims might mean something if valuable minerals or oil are discovered, and the underwater continental shelf could be holding some surprises.

 Although the mid-winter average temperature has increased by 6 degrees centigrade (10.8 degrees Fahrenheit) in the last 50 years, Antarctica remains the harshest environment on Earth.
 Most of the 4000 people working there in the summer leave before the winter, when the weather is so harsh that planes cannot travel there for several months.
 There is an estimated 1000 who stay during the winter, but cabin fever can get dreary, and medical emergencies cannot be promptly handled.